Fine Art (Neuschwanstein album)

-Fine Art is the third album released under the band name Neuschwanstein in 2016.
-In 1979, Neuschwanstein had released their debut album Battlement, to which Fine Art can be considered a successor - in some regards.
-Not only does the style differ, but also the line-up, with Thomas Neuroth being the only original founding member of Neuschwanstein having worked on the project.
-All other contributors are family members and associated musicians.
+Fine Art is the third album released by the band Neuschwanstein in 2016.

 History

 In 2005, Thomas Neuroth received a call from his former Neuschwanstein co-musician Klaus Mayer (flutes), informing him of the tragic passing of their erstwhile manager, Ulli Reichert.
 As a result of this and many following conversations, the idea was born to reunite after all these years and make music again as a band; the chapter ″Neuschwanstein″ was somehow not over, after all.

 Around 2007, Neuroth began sorting his diverse compositions and drafts from the past years and putting them on paper.
 About which he says in December 2021:

 It took me a good year to figure out a concept for the new album, a line-up, style and sound.
 A process of growth with many yays and nays, continuously evolving, expanding, entirely discarded only to be picked up from scratch again.

 At first and for a long while, music was made in Neuroth's home studio and via the internet, which, at the time, did not come without some technical complications.
 Despite the troubles of long-distance collaboration, the recordings were finally as good as finished, yet not fully completed due to the two musicians parting ways again for various reasons.

 However, Neuroth could not get the idea for this new Neuschwanstein album out of his head, prompting him to start anew, this time not via the internet but mostly on site with guest musicians.
 Recording in Neuroth's neat little home studio took two years; another two years were spent mixing the audio for this opulent, synthesizer-free soundscape with flutes, strings and a thunderous rock instrumentation.
 For one more year, he worked on the cover design.
 In total, it took eight years to get from the initial idea to the eventual release.